imsushant12/AWS-Notes/01_AWS_Basics.md

 2. Storage
 3. Data Transfer (download/ upload from outside)

+### AWS Account
+An account that grants you access to various cloud computing services offered by Amazon Web Services (AWS).
+It allows you to create, manage, and deploy resources like compute, storage, databases, and more.

+#### Free Tier Account
+A special type of AWS account that provides a limited set of AWS services for free for a specific period, usually 12 months.
+It allows you to experiment and learn about AWS without incurring any charges.

+#### Benefits of Free Tier Account
+* **Free access to various services:** Provides access to popular services like EC2 instances, S3 storage, and Lambda functions for a limited usage amount.
+* **Hands-on learning:** Allows you to experiment and learn how to use AWS services without financial commitment.
+* **Develop cloud skills:** Helps you build your cloud computing skills and knowledge base.

 ### How AWS is different from traditional services?
 Traditional services typically involve setting up physical hardware infrastructure and managing it on-premises.
 AWS, on the other hand, provides virtualized resources over the internet, enabling users to provision and access resources instantly without the need for physical hardware.